oarepo/data-editor/README.md

 #### Dialog component

-Specifies dialog component to be used with data editor, e.g. dialog to add object with default property to array, dialog to enter property and value to be added to object etc.
+Specifies dialog component to be used with data editor, e.g. dialog to add a new object with default property to array, dialog to enter property and value to be added to object etc.

 ## Examples